democratizing-data-science/word_as_a_coding_tool/README.md

 This table can then be used with MOVIE to analyze the temporal evolution of those codes.

 ***IMPORTANT*** If the Word document (transcript) contains multiple participants, like in focus groups, add the participant ID to each comment followed by ":" as follows:
-UNIT_ID_i: Code_j
+UNIT_ID_i:Code_j.
+Each comment needs to start with the actor ID information, which may be more than one in cases with multiple participants providing information.

-Only when working with group transcripts, you will need to select the column called "UNIT_ID_i: Code_j (if group transcript)" and select Text to Columns using : as the delimiter in options.
-After this, you may delete "(if group transcript)" in the resulting column called "(Code_j (if group transcript)."
-The same appies to the column called "UNIT_ID (if single case, e.g., interview transcript)", that is you can delete the "(if single case, e.g., interview transcript)" portion.
-Finally, if analysing individual files you can change the column name "UNIT_ID_i: Code_j (if group transcript)" to "Code_j."
-All these changes to name are optional for MOVIE was programmed to work regardless of the genering column names selected.
-The only requirement is that the column UNIT_ID sends a connection to the column containing codes.
+After all coding is completed, you will need to select the column called "UNIT_ID_i: Code_j" in excel and select Data, Text to Columns using ":" (without quotations) as the delimiter in options.
+After this, you will have two columns, one with actors ID and another with codes IDs.
+Even if the latter column is called code, it can be used for communication exchanges in the form Actor_ID_i to Actor_ID_j.

+Recall that *All these column names are optional* for MOVIE was programmed to work regardless of the column names selected.
+The only requirement is that the relationships are in the form, sender to receiver or that the column UNIT_ID sends a connection to the column containing codes or being the target of a message.

-The analyses of actor to actor communication exchanges need manual data preparation as explained in the example.
+The analyses of actor to actor communication exchanges may be achieved by selecting the text in the word document and adding a comment in the form: Actor_id_i:Actor_id_j.
+The process of separating these relationships using Data, Text to Columns using ":" (without quotations) as the delimiter is the same as detailed in the example.

-***USE***
+***Instructions to USE***
 To use, open word in windows or mac.

 Go to view,